Skip to content

 Identity & authentication

-• All API calls are authenticated with an ID token: Authorization: Bearer <token>.
+• All mobile API calls are authenticated with a Firebase ID token: Authorization: Bearer <token>.

 • The Worker verifies the Firebase ID token server-side and derives the canonical uid.